 The CiviCRM API¶

-- Go to any CiviCRM site
+- Log in to a CiviCRM site as an administrator.

 - This can even be the demo site.

 - Within the CivCRM menu, go to Support > Developer and either API Explorer v4 (URL

 /civicrm/api4) or the legacy API Explorer v3 (URL

 The API Explorer executes real API calls.
 It can modify data!
 So if you execute a

 delete call, it will really delete the contact.
 As such, any experimenting is best done within a test site.

 To get started, select an entity, for example

 Contact and an action to perform, for example

 Use the GUI to select additional parameters to configure your API call; as you do, the API Explorer will generate code